Find A Doctor Or Hospital In Your Network.

 Get News & Updates Directly To Your Inbox

-Most often, these scammers want to clean out your bank account or go on shopping spree with your credits card.
+Most often, these scammers want to clean out your bank account or go on a shopping spree with your credit card.
 Not anymore.
-The nefarious scope of their fraud is exploding.
 Mortgage title theft and health insurance scams are growing more and more common.

 While the Affordable Care Act (ACA) has given more people access to health care, it’s also made more people vulnerable to fraud.
 Take these steps to protect yourself.

 Guard your digits.
 Don’t give your Social Security, credit card, bank account or phone numbers to anyone offering an “ACA card.”
 There’s no such thing as an “ACA card.”

 Beware of people pushing an ACA health plan.
 Yes, the Affordable Care Act requires most people to have health insurance.
 Still, you don’t have to purchase a new plan.
 If you already have health insurance through your job, Medicare or Medicaid, you can keep it or look at other plans offered by your insurer.

 Shut the door on con artists.
 Health insurance companies don’t send reps out to make door-to-door sales calls.
 If someone shows up at your home, tell them to mail information to you.
 If you receive something in the mail, carefully check out the company before you add your private data to any enrollment form.
 Ask a trusted family member or friend to also review the information.